-500 m resolved annual GeoTiff-files containing information on the day of burn, fire line, speed and direction.
+The Global Fire Atlas (GFA) (Andela et al., 2019), released in 2018, provides global information on individual fires identified from the MCD64C6 pixel product (see Section 3.4).
+The identification starts with mapping the local minima within the original field of burn dates.
+Assuming that fire follow a logical progression in time and space, the daily growth of the fire from these ignition points is tracked in the surrounding pixels.
+Biomesspecific "fire persistence" thresholds constrain how long a fire may take to spread from one pixel into the next.
+The thresholds consider satellite coverage and plausible fire spread rates.
+For each individual fire, several parameters characterising fire morphology (e.g. size, perimeter) and fire spread dynamic (e.g. duration, speed and direction of spread) are calculated.
+The GFA covers the period 2003 to 2016 and is delivered as global 500 m resolved annual GeoTIFF-files containing information on the day of burn, fire line, speed and direction.
 Corresponding annual shapefiles provide polygons with the fire perimeter and points of the ignition locations.
 The attribute tables of the shapefiles contain information on the fire ID, ignition and extinction date, fire morphology and dynamic, and the dominant MODIS MCD12Q1 collection 5.1 land cover.
-In addition, a monthly, 0.25° CMG version of the GFA is provided as annual global GeoTiff-files for the following variables: monthly ignition count and, as average over the individual fires, the burned area, duration, fire line length, speed and daily expansion plus the dominant per-fire wind direction.
-The GFA has been subject to preliminary validation: Firstly, the temporal accuracy of GFA burn dates is globally evaluated against VIIRS active fire detections.
+In addition, a monthly, 0.25° CMG version of the GFA is provided as annual global GeoTIFF-files for the following variables: monthly ignition count and, as average over the individual fires, the burned area, duration, fire line length, speed and daily expansion plus the dominant per-fire wind direction.
+The GFA has been subject to preliminary validation: Firstly, the temporal accuracy of GFA burn dates is globally evaluated against VIIRS HSs.
 Secondly, GFA fire perimeters are compared to independent Landsat-based fire perimeters for the continental US and to daily perimeters of selected large fires measured by US Forest Service aircrafts.

-3.2.7.
+3.2.8.
 FRY global database of fire patch functional traits